siobhanlgorman/favoureats/TESTING.md

 ![###](documentation/screenshots/coverage_rep.png)

 # Manual Testing

+Thorough testing was conducted by the developer and multiple users among friends and family.
+Steps and results are as follows.

 ## Testing User Stories
 #### Epic: Set up admin page for admin to manage recipe posts, reviews and site users
 To test the admin user stories begin with the following steps: